MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-start-for-administrators.md

 ### Availability

-The operationalization feature consists of a number of web and compute nodes that combine to deliver the full capabilities of this R operationalization server.
+The operationalization feature consists of web and compute nodes that combine to deliver the full capabilities of this R and Python operationalization server.
 Each component can be configured for Active-Active High Availability to deliver a robust, reliable runtime environment.

 You can configure Machine Learning Server to use multiple Web Nodes for Active-Active backup / recovery using a load balancer.